mattcoler/mattcoler.github.io/Research.md

 - Everhardt, M. K., Sarampalis, A., Coler, M., Ba¸skent, D., & Lowie, W. (2020).
 [Meta-Analysis on the Identification of Linguistic and Emotional Prosody in Cochlear Implant Users and Vocoder Simulations](https://pubmed.ncbi.nlm.nih.gov/32251011/). _Ear and Hearing_ 41:5, p.
 1092-1102 11.
-- Everhardt, M. K., Sarampalis, A., Coler, M., Başkent, D., & Lowie, W. (2020). [_Processing of prosodically marked focus in a cochlear implant simulation by non-native listeners: Preliminary results_](https://asa.scitation.org/doi/10.1121/1.5147550).
-The Journal of the Acoustical Society of America, 148(4), 2721-2721.
+- Everhardt, M. K., Sarampalis, A., Coler, M., Başkent, D., & Lowie, W. (2020).
+[Processing of prosodically marked focus in a cochlear implant simulation by non-native listeners: Preliminary results](https://asa.scitation.org/doi/10.1121/1.5147550). _The Journal of the Acoustical Society of America_, 148(4), 2721-2721.

 3. Speech synthesis: synthesizing under-resourced languages with Phat Do (PhD researcher)